Website Stewardship and Standards

 If the web services team finds a blank page, it will be reverted to a draft and hidden from site visitors.

-Rationale Seattle Public Schools is committed to providing consistent and predictable operations.
+Rationale SPS is committed to providing consistent and predictable operations.
 Linking to pages that do not have any helpful information, is not fulfilling this commitment.
 Families have limited time to find the information they need.
 Don’t make their experience challenging and unpleasant by sending them to blank pages.

 Readability and Grade Level Standards

-To make information as accessible as possible, Seattle Public Schools aims to publish content that is written at about an 8th grade reading level.
+To make information as accessible as possible, SPS aims to publish content that is written at about an 8th grade reading level.
 Reading level is determined by several factors including word complexity and sentence length.

 As you are drafting or revising web content, find the longer, multi-syllable words and replace with simpler terms.
 Break long sentences into smaller more direct statements.
 Avoid or explain educational jargon, expressions used by specific groups that may be difficult for others to understand.

-Rationale: Making information easy to understand is a critical aspect of providing access to all Seattle Public Schools audiences.
+Rationale: Making information easy to understand is a critical aspect of providing access to all SPS audiences.
 Some webpages include information that is critical to help families and student make decisions about education.
 It is also better for those whose native language isn’t English those who may utilize automatic translation tools to translate the information into another language.

 Wordy, dense webpages create a barrier to information for visitors.
 Long, complex sentences with multiple phrases and clauses create confusion and frustration.